yonggandewo/YACET/README.md

 ## The Working Principle
 > v0.0.1

 Very simple.
-Only xor the plaintext and secret keys and returned the value.
+Only xor the plaintext and the encryption, then return the value.
-Desired cracking time: O(16^n)
+The time for cracking "Hello,world" without the Encryption: About 3.4 Months.
 ## Thanks